 Social media giant Facebook on Tuesday launched a new initiative that encourages people to report child abuse content on its platforms and not to share it.

-The initiative ‘Report it, don’t share it’ is in collaboration with civil society organisations like Aarambh India Initiative, Cyber Peace Foundation and Arpan.
+The initiative ‘Report it, don’t share it’ is in collaboration with civil society organizations like Aarambh India Initiative, Cyber Peace Foundation, and Arpan.

 We want to foster a safe and supportive environment on Facebook and Instagram and we’re constantly working towards that.
 While we invest heavily in people and technology to identify and remove this kind of content even before people see it, we also want to spread awareness on the appropriate behavior in case people spot child abuse content on our platforms, – Madhu Sirohi, Head of Policy Programs & Outreach, Facebook India, in a statement.

 Facebook also partnered with Bollywood actress Neha Dhupia who runs a community ‘Freedom to Feed’ on Instagram, which is a safe space for women to speak about breastfeeding and have an open dialogue about the challenges surrounding it.ABut the community has evolved to become a space for discussing diverse aspects of parenting too.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free